Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Two Executions

-The point of intersection where $h(\vec{X}_T \mid O_1, O_2) = h(\vec{X}_T \mid O_1, O_2')$ occurs when exactly 50\% of the spectators are shared across the computation.
+Our next observation pertains to the point of intersection where $h(\vec{X}_T \mid O_1, O_2) = h(\vec{X}_T \mid O_1, O_2')$, which occurs when 50\% of the spectators are shared across the computation.
 This appears for the special case when the total number of spectators in a single evaluation is even.
 Concretely, we compare